forcedotcom/EMP-Connector/README.md

 Example usage:

-    // Replay from the start of the event window long replayFrom = Konnnektor.REPLAY_FROM_EARLIEST;
+    // Replay from the start of the event window - may be any valid replayFrom position in the event stream long replayFrom = Konnnektor.REPLAY_FROM_EARLIEST;

     // get parameters from login